G-9Y6K477HQZ

 • Since spam filters are quite aggressive, did your teacher receive the USAFA email?

 • Note that your two Optional Recommenders (that are asked to submit letters of recommendation) are truly 'optional' and will not halt review of your records if all other items are completed.
-Each one will appear in your checklist if the LORs are submitted.
+However, each one will appear in your checklist with the appropriate status indication.

 • By the way, for teachers, simply use the school phone number for their contact information -- there is no need for a personal phone number.